daniellembecker/DanielleBecker_Lab_Notebook/_posts/2022-01-12-16S-Analysis-in-Mothr-Part-1.md

 ```

 If you run NMDS each time, you will get the same clustering/points but they might be rotated on different axes.

-Stress value was <1 so that is good and lower in the subsampled dataset.

 The iters file will also have information on stress values for each time it ran the tests.